nkoder/jenkins-job-dsl-plugin-example/README.md

 3. Provide `$HOME/.sdkman/candidates/groovy/current` as Groovy SDK location when prompted in IntelliJ IDEA

-## Learn

-I've prepared a couple of job definitions in `dsl/` directory.
-You can read each of them and follow instructions (they are provided in comments).

 ## Further info about Job DSL Plugin

 Official: